brendanmcc02/film-rec/README.md

 A film recommendation web app.
 Films are recommended based on user-submitted IMDB or Letterboxd data.
 I built the recommendation algorithm from scratch - no external ML libraries were used.
 This took me one year, and I was working on it as a side project, both for fun and learning.

-Before starting the project, I was interested in ML and Data Science, so I wanted to work on a project related to this.
-I love films, so when it came to thinking about what kind of project to do, a recommendation web app was the clear answer.
+Before starting the project, I was interested in ML and Data Science.
+I love films, so when it came to thinking about what kind of project to do, a recommendation web app was a clear intersection between these passions.

 # The Recommendation Algorithm